Meteorology: Maritime meteorology

 Maritime meteorology deals with air and wave forecasts for ships operating at sea.
 Organizations such as the Ocean Prediction Center, Honolulu National Weather Service forecast office, United Kingdom Met Office, KNMI and JMA prepare high seas forecasts for the world's oceans.

 Military meteorology

 Military meteorology is the research and application of meteorology for military purposes.
 In the United States, the United States Navy's Commander, Naval Meteorology and Oceanography Command oversees meteorological efforts for the Navy and Marine Corps while the United States Air Force's Air Force Weather Agency is responsible for the Air Force and Army.

 Environmental meteorology

 Environmental meteorology mainly analyzes industrial pollution dispersion physically and chemically based on meteorological parameters such as temperature, humidity, wind, and various weather conditions.

 Renewable energy

 Meteorology applications in renewable energy includes basic research, "exploration", and potential mapping of wind power and solar radiation for wind and solar energy.

+International cooperation

+Weather is a global phenomenon that ignores national borders.
+To produce accurate weather forecasts, national meteorological services must share real-time observations to create a complete picture of the atmosphere.
+In 1950, the World Meteorological Organization was formed to facilitate the "free and unrestricted" exchange of data, information, and research between the respective meteorological and hydrological institutions of its members.